 Introduction

 Figure 1.
 The model architecture of MCSA.
-MCSA is a continual learning framework designed to adopt changing dynamics in drug response data, and it can be mainly divided into three parts: local alignment interpretability alignment, and global alignment.
+MCSA is a continual learning framework designed to adopt changing dynamics in drug response data, and it can be mainly divided into three parts: local alignment, interpretability alignment, and global alignment.